History of air traffic control in the United Kingdom: Coordinating organisation

 An international conference was held at the IEE in London in March 1967, to discuss the latest developments.
 Computer-assisted approach sequencing was developed by the RRE in the late 1960s, for the two stacks over Garston and Epsom.
 The calculations required to place aircraft in the two stacks had to have computer calculations.

 Civil aviation stopped GEE radars in 1960; the RAF and rescue helicopters continued until 18 April 1969, when GEE was switched off.

 After the Ariana Afghan Airlines Flight 701 incident on 5 January 1969, at Gatwick, rules on foreign aircraft were changed.
 Previously, British aircraft were not allowed to land if runway visual range was less than 600 m; from September 1969 this applied to all aircraft.
 Calibration research had been carried out at RAE Bedford (Thurleigh).

 The Edwards Committee, of Sir Ronald Edwards, published on 2 May 1969, recommended the formation of the CAA.

 The first 747 flew into Heathrow on Monday 12 January 1970, piloted by Jesse Tranter of Pan-Am.

 The Mediator system started on 1 February 1971 at West Drayton, with the full computer system beginning in the mid-1970s, planned for March 1972.
 Due to many near-misses, £25 million of IBM computers were ordered in June 1972.
 The IBM 9020D was installed in August 1974.
 The IBM 9020D entered service in early 1975.
 The earlier computer remained for military flights, being developed by Plessey.
 The former computer could not process both civilian and military flight plans.
 Later in July 1987, This Week made a documentary about the West Drayton computer system.

-In 1962, the new Mediator system had bedn expected by 1967.
+In 1962, the new Mediator system had been expected by 1967.
 There were difficulties with the Radar Data Processing System.
 The Plessey 090 computer was ordered, but it was acknowledged that 1960s-vintage computers would be painfully obsolete within years.

 NATCS, the coordinating organisation, became NATS in April 1972, when it became part of the CAA.
 Computer flight plans were implemented in 1975.

 From 12 am Friday 26 April 1974, the Lichfield and Hawarden radar sectors were moved from Preston to London; so that London and Prestwick would become the two main radar hubs in the UK.

 Manchester Airport became the site of the £2 million northern radar centre in March 1975.